Lwachira/2019-Work-History/README.md

 ## SiebelContractLogger

-The application built and the team (myself and manager) were ready to launch, then one of the execs got scared, made a whole thing about the risk and said they will get back to us, until to this day we are still waiting...
+The application built and the team (myself and manager) ready to launch, then one of the execs got scared, made a whole thing about the risk and said they will get back to us, until to this day we are still waiting...

 ## SiebelExchangeLogger